 In doing so, San Diego State may have ended any chance of a non-AQ team reaching a BCS bowl this year.
 Louisiana Tech (8-1) still has an outside shot, but the Bulldogs are buried at No. 20 in the latest standings.
 The Sugar Bowl folks must be elated.
 As of last week, they were looking at either a one-loss Boise team or the Big East champ.
 Now, they may have their choice of brand-name programs, perhaps 11-1 Clemson (if it beats South Carolina) or 10-2 Oklahoma (if it wins out).
 I'm going with the Sooners for now, particularly with Florida currently on the other side.

 • In the end, Joker Phillips made Kentucky AD Mitch Barnhart's decision easy.
 A day after the Wildcats (1-9) bottomed out with a 40-0 loss to Vanderbilt (5-4), Barnhart pulled the plug on his third-year coach, marking the official beginning of silly season.
+According to Yahoo's Pat Forde, Kentucky's list of candidates includes Louisiana Tech's Sonny Dykes (who figures to be a hot commodity) but does not include disgraced ex-Arkansas coach Bobby Petrino, as many had previously assumed.

 • Tennessee's Derek Dooley (4-5) might have joined Phillips on the firing squad Sunday had the Vols not escaped Troy (4-5), 55-48, a game in which their middling Sun Belt foe gained an astonishing 721 yards.
 Wait a week or two.
 Meanwhile, Cal's Jeff Tedford (3-7) sealed his fate with a 21-13 home loss to Washington (5-4).
 It's not just the losing.
 Cal spent $321 million renovating Memorial Stadium and can't fill the seats due to apathy for Tedford's program.